SeekPlush-linux/discord-tag-rotator/README.md

 - `token` — A string that contains your Discord token. \
   <ins>**WARNING!**</ins> **Never share your Discord token with anyone you don't trust!** They can use your token to log into your account, bypassing any kind of authentication.

-  To get your Discord token, you can follow the same steps shown for getting the ID of a server tag. \
+  To get your Discord token, you'll have to do the following:
-  But instead of going to the Payload tab, you would want to:
-  1. Go to the Headers tab.
+  1. Open Devtools in Discord and go to the Network tab.
+Learn how to enable Devtools [here](https://github.com/brunos3d/discord-enable-devtools).
+  2. Start typing for a few seconds in any channel.
+  3. Once you see a request called `typing` in Devtools, click on it.
-  2. Scroll down until you find a header called "Authorization".
+  4. Scroll down in the newly opened menu until you find a header called "Authorization".
-  3. Copy the long string of numbers and letters next to it. \
+  5. Copy the long string of numbers and letters next to it. \
      That should be your Discord token!

   It usually looks something like this: `NzI4NjU1MDA5NzU5MzYzMTkx.xxxxxx.xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx` (censored so that i don't get my account hacked lol)